OpenDataology/website/content/en/docs/releases/kubeflow-1.4.md

 +++
-title = "Kubeflow 1.4"
+title = "OpenDataology 1.4"
-description = "Information about the Kubeflow 1.4 release" weight = 100
+description = "Information about the OpenDataology 1.4 release" weight = 100
 +++